 Elizabeth Le’anani Coffee

 (San Antonio, TX) is the daughter of this ministry’s founder and has grown up with “Unity Principles” her whole life.
 While her formal training is in advertising and public relations, her work experience reflects a decade working alongside religious non-profits and leaders through community engagement.
-She serves as the Director of Storytelling for the H. E. Butt Foundation, leading Narrative Change cohorts helping participants understand the current realities of social, racial, and economic inequity.
+She serves as the Community Engagement Facilitator for the H. E. Butt Foundation, leading Narrative Change cohorts helping participants understand the current realities of social, racial, and economic inequity.
 She stewards learning communities and designs learning journeys for people to engage with these issues theologically, systemically, and personally.
 She is also a research associate with the Lilly School of Philanthropy’s Lake Institute on Faith and Giving engaging with American patterns of giving and gathering for religious causes.
 She serves Truett Seminary at Baylor University on their Board of Advocates, Leadership Education at Duke Divinity on their advisory council, and as a board member of Mission City Renewal.
 Elizabeth is married to Mark Menjivar and has two boys.
 They are all a part of the San Antonio Mennonite Church.

 Dr. Ann Farris